 - If you need to speak to your child’s class teacher, we will be able to phone home on request.
 If you need to see your child’s class teacher in person, we will be able to arrange appointments at mutually convenient times.

 - There will be formal parents’ evenings in October and March.

 - In February, you will receive a mid-year report for your child which sets out strengths and targets for the core subjects of Reading, Writing and Maths.

 - In July, you will receive a formal report of your child’s progress over the year.

 Expectations of the Year Group

 As the children move into Year Six, there will be expectations of increased independence.
 Our expectations of children’s work and behaviour will remain very high in order to ensure that children reach their full potential.

 We will expect children to arrive in school with the equipment that they need on the correct days, and to complete tasks set for them at home.
 Each morning, time will be dedicated to address any misconceptions in our work from the day before.
 We have arranged our timetable in a way which will follow the same basic structure each week so children should always know what to expect.

-Year Six will be expected to have their reading book in school every day.
-They will have the opportunity to visit the school library each week.
+Year Six will be expected to have a reading book in school every day: we will be keeping a library book in the classroom for this purpose.